serpentvar/FFmpegVideoProjects/Subtitle/README.md

 ## Notes
 - Ensure that FFmpeg is installed and accessible from the command line.
+- There are two versions available for your convenience:
+   - `render_ass_h264_nvenc.bat`: This version is optimized for systems with an NVIDIA GPU and utilizes hardware acceleration.
+It is recommended for faster video encoding.
-- Modify the FFmpeg command-line options in `render_ass_h264_nvenc.bat` if you have an NVIDIA GPU and want to utilize hardware acceleration.
-If you don't have an NVIDIA GPU or prefer software encoding, you can modify the FFmpeg command-line options in `render_ass_h264.bat`.
+   - `render_ass_h264.bat`: Use this version if you don't have an NVIDIA GPU or prefer software encoding.

+You can directly use the version that best suits your system and preferences.

 These scripts can help you efficiently process subtitle files and video files, resulting in a final video file with customized styles and subtitles.
 We hope these instructions are helpful to you!